Eyevinn/toolbox/README.md

   outputaddress

 optional arguments:
-  -h, --help     show this help message and exit --with-debug
+  -h, --help         show this help message and exit --srt              use SRT as transport protocol --bitrate BITRATE  which bitrate to use
+  --with-debug

 ```

 Example: